Finding an Obstetrician/Gynecologist (OB/GYN)

 - Childbirth or delivery charges are billed at 100% under the Panther Gold plans.
 If you work at the Oakland, Johnstown or Titusville campus, you must utilize an Advantage Network facility to have 100% coverage.
 Please note the Panther Gold plans have a copayment for inpatient admissions – this copayment is only applied to the mother for a standard maternity admission.
 A copayment would only apply to the baby if he/she had some other medical complications and therefore needs to be admitted as a separate patient.
 The standard deductibles and co-insurance apply under the Panther Premier, Plus and Basic plans.

-- Lamaze classes (Lamaze 1 and Lamaze Refresher) are a covered benefit and are reimbursed up to $65.
-The member must call UPMC Member Services at 1-888-499-6885 to request the reimbursement form.
+- Prenatal classes (Lamaze, Lamaze Refresher, breastfeeding, and prepared childbirth) are a covered benefit and are reimbursed up to $65.
+The member can print a copy of the reimbursement form or call UPMC Member Services at 1-888-499-6885 to request the reimbursement form.
 Classes are available through several participating hospitals.
 Lamaze 2 is not a covered benefit.

 UPMC Health Plan offers a maternity program to all pregnant members whereby the member can speak with a health coach/case manager throughout the course of her pregnancy.
-Please click here to see the brochure for additional information.
+View the brochure for additional information.

 Life Solutions, the University’s Faculty and Staff Assistance Program, offers you many tools and resources that are available for use during your pregnancy as well as after you give birth.
-Please click here for additional information.
+Please visit the Life Solutions web page additional information.

 Choosing a Pediatrician